-- Amid resistance to change detected at various levels of government, the implementation of PPL 244/2021 since July 2022 has increased the demand for continuous training and coaching among procuring entities and practitioners. - Limited technical and financial support hampers progress at the national level, necessitating prioritization of donor-funded projects/initiatives to support capacity building.
-Building upon existing training initiatives is crucial. - The Institut des Finances Basil Fuleihan, in collaboration with Insights Analytica, conducted a survey to assess Law 244 implementation status and skills gaps in public procurement across central and local government entities.
+- Resistance to implement PPL 2444/2021 was detected at various levels of government; the implementation was not systematic for large independent procuring entities that have their own internal regulations giving them more flexibility than PPL (like Middle East Airlines, Casino du Liban, and others) and for small ones (like small municipalities) that have limited human capacity for an efficient understanding and application of the law. - This resistance has increased the demand for continuous training and coaching among procuring entities and practitioners. - To face these challenges, technical and financial support is needed with a need for prioritization of donor-funded projects/initiatives to support capacity building.
+Building upon existing initiatives is crucial. - The IOF, in collaboration with Insights Analytica, conducted a survey to assess PPL 244/2021 implementation status and skills gaps in public procurement across central and local government entities.
 It was implemented in October and November 2023.
 Data cleaning, transformation and analysis took place in January 2024.
-Report drafting and reviews took place in March and April 2024. - This report presents 1) the findings of the survey that targeted 68 procuring entities, and 2) the recommendations to overcome challenges and enhance training and capacity building at the national level for sound reform implementation.
+Report drafting and reviews took place in March and April 2024. - This report presents 1) the findings of the survey with 68 participating procuring entities, and 2) the recommendations to overcome challenges and enhance training and capacity building at the national level for sound reform implementation.